JennyL5/yformatics/year-2/probability/part-1/counting/notes.md

 ## Possible outcomes

-Suppose a travelling salesman was travelling along a path between 4 cities.
+Suppose a traveling salesman was traveling along a path between 4 cities.
 They start in city 1.
 There are 3 possible routes they could take to travel from city 1 to city 2.
 There are 4 possible routes they could take to travel from city 2 to city 3.
 There are 5 possible routes they could take to travel from city 3 to city 4.
 How many total possible routes could the salesman take?

 The answer is given by: